SakshamPandla/StayCoza/README.md

-# the-bellboy
+# StayCoza
 This Project is being developed in Android using Java.

-This is a basic hotel booking application.
+This is a basic Travel application that includes flight and accomodation booking services.

-This application allows user to search and compare the hotels and their rates.
+This application allows user to search and compare the hotels, flights and their rates.

 Users can see the pictures and amenities that hotels provide.